Helping Horses & Humans Around The World Quickly Past Attention, Trust, Fear & Respect Issues

 It is very easy to injure your horse gaming especially when you are pushing him pell-mell through the patterns with his head locked down.
 High speed turns can pop splints, throw shoulders out of whack (the front legs aren't connected to the skeleton, they are held on the horse by muscles) and I can go on and on.

 Then there is the mental aspect.
 Horses do not understand why they just can't do what it is you trained them to do.
-When you train a horse on patterns, then change a little thing or two, like timing, how they approach the run, the distance between the props at the show (extremely common) and a bunch of other things things can quickly fall apart.
+When you train a horse on patterns, then change a little thing or two, like timing, how they approach the run, the distance between the props at the show (extremely common) and a bunch of other things can quickly fall apart.

 Add the adrenaline and excitement in you to the mix and you have a pressure cooker.
 Something has to give.
 Chances are it'll be the horse.